 The procurement consequence is a supplier market in May 2026 where multi-language capability is advertised broadly across the operator base and delivered unevenly across the credentialed-tier dispatch.
 Operators differ materially on whether language match is a structured credentialing input (verified through formal assessment, documented in the chauffeur-onboarding file, surfaced to the dispatch platform as a routing constraint), a soft preference (recorded as chauffeur self-declaration, surfaced when the principal’s account profile flags the requirement, fulfilled when the preference and the availability align), or a marketing claim (asserted in operator sales material with no operational discipline behind the assertion).
 The corporate program-management teams that have run RFP processes covering inbound-delegation workflows have flagged the credibility gap consistently across 2024 and 2025.

 This is the third installment of Modern Business Travel’s Q2 2026 quarterly operator-index series and the second that frames the supplier landscape around a structural buyer-side requirement rather than around metro coverage.
 Coverage is structured as an analyst landscape, not a buyer’s-guide listicle.
-The nine operators profiled below are the ones with documented multi-language capability serving material Americas corporate inbound volume in Q2 2026, ranked on the methodology described in the next section.
+The eight operators profiled below are the ones with documented multi-language capability serving material Americas corporate inbound volume in Q2 2026, ranked on the methodology described in the next section.
 Operators with broad marketing claims and limited operational discipline on language match are excluded from the index proper.

 What the multilingual procurement numbers say